kingsdigitallab/alice-thornton/frontend/posts/blog/2023-06-19-tragicall-transactions-at-newton.md

 > She representing him to be so good and holy and chaste and one of so excellent and rare parts, that she could never have the like husband again for her daughter, I had no great reason to oppose her, until I had the contrary attested to me, which me, a true friend, I did signify to her that she might not be deceived in so grand a concern, he being no such man as she believed, or would make me believe he was.
 But ever since, he hath sat on my skirts by the alienating her affections, for had it not been for him I might still say I have not I had a dear friend of my Aunt Thornton.[^5]

 The implication here is that Comber was not chaste, and after she had relayed this to her aunt, Comber had 'sat on her skirts' -  that is, punished her severely[^6] - for revealing this about him.
 On the day Thornton found out about the rumours and fell ill, Danby recounts:

-Ttowards the evening came in Hector Comber and gave me such a ranting lecture that I never had the like since I drew breath.
-He told me I and my maid had invented a company of lies on purpose to kill my aunt, and all the other stories that went about the country concerning him were all of my inventing too.
+> Towards the evening came in Hector Comber and gave me such a ranting lecture that I never had the like since I drew breath.
+He told me I and my maid had invented a company of lies on purpose to kill my aunt, and all the other stories that went about the country concerning him were all of my inventing too.[^7]

 Quite why Danby refers to Comber as 'Hector' here is a mystery - perhaps a reference to his hectoring tone?
 In any case, Danby portrays a situation where she and her maid were blamed for all the rumours that circulated about Comber, both regarding his character and his supposed affair with his prospective mother-in-law, and that these had been spread beyond the household.